whatgoodisaroad/cablejs/README.md

 ## Building

-All the build dependncies are managed through NPM, so you'll need to install that first.
+All the build dependencies are managed through NPM, so you'll need to install that first.
 One you've cloned the repository.
 You can install dependencies locally using: